davidgasquez/handbook/content/health.md

 - [Avoid sleep disruptors](https://alexvermeer.com/life-hacking/#sleep).
 Don't drink a lot of alcohol, don't eat large meals right before bed, don't have caffeine past mid-afternoon, don't watch super-intense movies right before bed, etc.
 - Spend the time to find the mattress, pillow, and sheets that work for you.
 - [Exercise](##fitness).
+- Resting well is one of the highest compounding life habits.
+Makes everything else better.
+The better you rest, the more you enjoy life.

 ## Mental